Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 type][eyeball-im-util#80] to learn more.

 I think this is a concrete example of when jumping on an optimisation can lead to a bug.
-I'm not saying we should not prematurely optimise our programs.
+I'm not saying we should not prematurely optimise our programs: I'm a partisan of the “we should” camp.
 I'm saying that bugs can be pretty subtle sometimes, and this bug would have been avoidable without taking a shortcut in this algorithm.
+It's important to be correct first, then measure, then improve.

 I hope you've learned a couple of things, and you've enjoyed your reading.